lucatume/wp-browser/docs/tutorials/wamp-setup.md

 * How would you like the functional suite to be called? `functional`
 * How would you like the WordPress unit and integration suite to be called? `wpunit`
 * How would you like to call the env configuration file? `.env.testing`
-* What is the path of the WordPress root directory? `/Applications/MAMP/htdocs`
+* What is the path of the WordPress root directory? `C:/wamp64/www/wp`
 * What is the path, relative to WordPress root URL, of the admin area of the test site? `/wp-admin`
 * What is the name of the test database used by the test site? `tests`
 * What is the host of the test database used by the test site? `localhost`
 * What is the user of the test database used by the test site? `root`
-* What is the password of the test database used by the test site? `root`
+* What is the password of the test database used by the test site? ``
 * What is the table prefix of the test database used by the test site? `wp_`
 * What is the name of the test database WPLoader should use? `tests`
 * What is the host of the test database WPLoader should use? `localhost`
 * What is the user of the test database WPLoader should use? `root`
-* What is the password of the test database WPLoader should use? `root`
+* What is the password of the test database WPLoader should use? ``
 * What is the table prefix of the test database WPLoader should use? `wp_`
-* What is the URL the test site? `http://localhost`
+* What is the URL the test site? `http://localhost/wp`
 * What is the email of the test site WordPress administrator? `admin@wp.test`
 * What is the title of the test site? `My Plugin Test`
 * What is the login of the administrator user of the test site? `admin`